Czech Republic

 Art.
 23 (2) first sentence - Penalties for false reporting

-In § 23 the penalty for intentional false reporting is set up to 50.000 CZK (approx. 2.000 €).
+Under § 23 of the Czech Whistleblower Protection Act, the penalty for intentionally false reporting is up to 50,000 CZK (approx. 2,000 €).

 Art.
 25 (1) - Further national rights of reporting persons